monsoonmaelstrom/book2/book2.md

 “She’s still not awake,” I manage to grate out.
 Saying even that much feels like I’m trying to swallow shards of glass.
 “Three days, Davy.
 It’s been three damn days.
 You said she’d be awake by now.”
 I resist the urge to step into his personal space in an effort to intimidate him, primarily because I know it won’t have the desired effect, but also because doing so would likely put me that much closer to slamming a fist into his face.

-“Try breathing,” Alex says from off to my left.
+“Try breathing,” Alex suggests from off to my left.

 I feel my jaw clench as I resist directing my anger and fear at him instead.

 “How could you let her do this?”
-I ask, just shy of a roar, taking my ire out on Davy, who doesn’t even have the decency to try to defend himself.
+I question, just shy of a roar, taking my ire out on Davy, who doesn’t even have the decency to try to defend himself.

 “No one *lets* Hazel do anything,” Alex comments.

 This time I round on him.
-“Shut the fuck up, Alex.
+“Shut the fuck up, Alex!
 No one asked for your input, and I don’t need a gods damned running commentary right now!”

 He holds up his hands, stepping back half a pace as he lets out a sigh.
 “Fine.
-Be an asshole then.
-But remember that you’re going to need to apologize to *everyone* when she wakes up,” he mutters.
+Be an asshole, then.
+But remember that you’re going to have to apologize to *everyone* when she wakes up,” he mutters.

 “This is your fault, Davy.
 I swear, if she doesn’t wake up…” I don’t finish the thought mostly because I can’t.